zlbaker/ImageJ-Worm-Volume-Measurement/README.md

 This macro script is designed for use with ImageJ Version 1.54i.

 This macro is designed to produce volume measurements that can be compared to each other rather than ones that can be prepared between different analyses.
 To put it more directly, *the volume measurements are likely innacurate to the actual volume of the worm*.
-All comparisons that I conducted throughout the development of this macro were directly compared to other measurements made within the same macro run period.
+All comparisons that I conducted throughout the development of this macro were between measurements made within the same macro run period.

+## Macro Use
+To use this macro simply download the .ijm (ImageJ Macro) file, open it using Fiji in ImageJ, and select the "Run" button.

+### Selecting Images to Analyze

 ## References
 Schneider, C. A., Rasband, W. S., & Eliceiri, K. W. (2012).
 NIH Image to ImageJ: 25 years of image analysis. *Nature Methods*, 9(7), 671–675.